 A brief description of the stages of Criminal case in India

-Criminal case in India is conducted under Code of Criminal Procedure, 1973 which describes the process of conducting a criminal case in India.
+A criminal case in India is regulated and conducted under Code of Criminal Procedure, 1973 which describes the process of conducting a criminal case in India.
 The stages of a criminal case in India can be described in the following steps:

 Reporting of commission of an offence to the police.
 The persons informing the police is called either informant or complainant and the persons against whom complaint is made are called suspect or accused based on the facts of the case.